jmcerrejon/misapuntesde/src/2013/08/did-you-think-that-14-ghz-was-enough-4-ghz.md

 ---
 id: 225
 title: Did you think that 1.4 Ghz was enough?
 4 Ghz!
+description: Did you think that 1.4 Ghz was enough?
+4 Ghz!
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-08-06 09:00:00